Last Updated on March 17, 2021 by Helga Dosa

-There’s a decent marina and the centre of town has some elegant shops.
+There’s a decent marina and the center of town has some elegant shops.
 You are also spoilt for choice for places to eat with its many seafood restaurants.

-Lago di Pilato and the Sibilla (Pilato and the Sybil’s lake)
+Lago di Pilato and the Sibilla (Pilato and Sybil’s lake)

 Apparently, so the story goes, after being sentenced to death by Tiberius, Pilate was placed in a leather sack and then dumped on a cart driven by oxen.
 After being carried for many miles, the animals could go no further and ended up in this location where the cart overturned and Pilate’s body ended up in the lake.
 Sometimes the lake turns red because of Chirocephalus Marchesonii, a rare species of crustacean: it is said that the lake turned red at the time of the crucifixion of Christ.